Review

 UTOPIAN THINKING

-Special Editor.
-Ramón Grosfoguel
+Special Editor: Ramón Grosfoguel

 Ramón Grosfoguel, Preface-Eurocentrism, Border Thinking, and Coloniality of Power in the Modern/Colonial World-System: The Implications for Utopian Thinking, p.
 201